Tuxpan

 Tuxpan (or Túxpam, fully Túxpam de Rodríguez Cano, for Enrique Rodríguez Cano) is both a municipality and city located in the Mexican state of Veracruz.
-The population of the city was 89,557 and of the municipality was 154,600 inhabitants, according to the INEGI census of 2020, residing in a total area of 1,051.89 km2.
+The population of the city was 89,557 and of the municipality was 154,600 inhabitants, according to the 2020 INEGI census, residing in a total area of 1,051.89 km2.
 The municipality includes many smaller outlying communities, the largest of which are Alto Lucero (20,380 inhabitants) and Santiago de la Peña (8,178 inhabitants).
 A local beachside community is also nearby.

 In the 1870s, a small colony of some hundreds of former Confederate (Southern U.S.) officers, soldiers and diplomats was established.

-Name
+Etymology

 Tuxpan or Túxpam, pronounced /nah/ in Nahuatl, the language of the ancient Nahuas, literally means "Place of Rabbits", a compound of tochtli "rabbit" and -pan "place".